jwatson-CO-edu/py_templates_utils/Academic/OODGrading/README.md

    - "_LIST_PATHS": A list of string filenames created in the previous step.
 This must be a list, even if it only one file name.
    - "_SOURCE_DIR": Root directory of source files used by the Gradle project.
    - "_BRANCH_STR": A search string that will retrieve the appropriate branch. *Please make sure it is broad enough to capture every possible branch name, since there are no naming requirements for branches.*
    **NOTE**: When the branch search does not return any hits, the most recently-created branch will be checked out automatically!
+   - "_TOPIC_SRCH": List of search strings relevant to this assignment, such as pattern names. **Not** case sensitive.
+(See below.)
 1. At the root folder (terminal): `python3.11 00_clone_test_build_all.py`

 ## Optional